denialromeo/random-acclaimed-song/README.md

 ### Random Acclaimed Song

+This project uses the list from July 15th, 2018.

 YouTube's Search API has a daily usage limit of 100 requests per day per API key.
-Since there's 10,000 songs I'd like to go through with 4 API keys, it will take me at least 25 days to write Youtube ID's to an output file.
+Since there's 10,000 songs I'd like to go through with 7 API keys, it will take me at least 15 days to write Youtube ID's to an output file.
 This is annoying.

 Doing this manually is not my idea of a good time, so I guess I'll just have to be patient.
 I'll get some new songs to listen to each day, which helps, and I guess I could automate this.